Members

 Olyve Hallmark Abbott

-Olyve graduated from S.M.U. and studied voice at Juilliard School of Music.
-She has enjoyed a career in opera, television and on stage.
+Olyve graduated from S.M.U. and studied voice at the Juilliard School of Music.
+She has enjoyed a career in opera, television, and on stage.

-Her work has appeared in several anthologies, and her extensive list of published books include
+Her work has appeared in several anthologies, and her extensive list of published books includes paranormal to epic western.

-Olyve is currently working on Gone With the Windmills (non-fiction).
-For the past nine years she has enjoyed writing monthly articles for Overton Life, a Fort Worth magazine, a tradition she intends to continue!
+For the past nine years, she has enjoyed writing monthly articles for Overton Life, a Fort Worth magazine.
+For six years, she has been writing a monthly series for STROLL Tanglewood, a tradition she hopes to continue.

 Roger Latham